Skip to main content

 • “Unlike the hero trilogy by the same publisher, this game has a much weaker story and low replayability.”

 The gameplay is primarily text-based and follows a "choose your own adventure" format, which some players find engaging and emotionally impactful, while others criticize the lack of traditional gameplay elements.
 The narrative features familiar character archetypes and introduces unique mechanics, such as gender selection for side characters, catering to various player fantasies.
-However, issues like a broken checkpoint system detract from the overall experience.
+However, the checkpoint system is noted as problematic, detracting from the overall experience.

 • “You're a mecha pilot in a war against a tyrannical empire, meeting along the way some stock characters: the hothead wingman, the starry-eyed bridge controller, the earthy chief mechanic... even the masked rival!”